 Supervisor: Prof. Glenn Gibson

-I'm hyped about going to meet top researchers in prebiotics and probiotics area all over the world in Singapore!
+I'm hyped about going to meet top researchers in prebiotics and probiotics area all over the world!

 LinkedIn: Xuedan Wang

 Dieter Vandenheuvel, Ph.D.

 Title: Post-Doctoral Researcher at Sarah Lebeer's Laboratory for Applied Microbiology and Biotechnology (University of Antwerp, Belgium), and JSPS Post-Doctoral Fellow at Shimosato Takeshi's Laboratory of Molecular Biotechnology (Shinshu University, Japan).

 Current research: My research focuses on the functional annotation of unknown genes and gene clusters in lactobacilli through genetic modification.
 My research interests include genetics, bacteriophage research, functional and molecular characterization, and pharmaceutical processing of biologicals (such as spray drying probiotics).

 The past ISAPP meetings proved to provide a valuable mixture of top-ranked academic researchers and industrials.
 It is a great place to expand your network, whatever direction you are looking into.
 For the upcoming meeting in Antwerp (Belgium), my home country, I will be the local organizer.
 I hope to give you an interesting view on this magnificent city and country.